anbguye/codebase-rag/README.md

-Here's a README.md for your RAG (Retrieval-Augmented Generation) codebase:# CodebaseRAG

 A powerful tool for querying and understanding codebases using RAG (Retrieval-Augmented Generation) with Pinecone vector storage and LLM integration.

 ## 🚀 Features